 I could not figure this out on my own … I had to go to the internet to find the solution.
 When I saw it, I thought, DUH!

 This happens to you & me every day.
 We find ourselves in similar challenges.
-No matter how calmly, professionally, logically we tried – we ended up running in circles faster, inward spiraling asphyxiating doom loops.
+No matter how calmly, professionally, and logically we tried, we ran in circles faster, inward spiraling asphyxiating doom loops.